Mid Devon: History

+The new district was initially named Tiverton, after its largest town.
+The district was renamed Mid Devon with effect from 6 February 1978 by resolution of the district council.

 Geography

 Mid Devon shares borders with several other Devon districts as well as the county of Somerset.
 Neighbouring districts include Exeter, East Devon, North Devon, Teignbridge, West Devon and Torridge.
-The area of Mid Devon, according to the Office for National Statistics Census table KS101EW is 91293.48 hectares, or 912.9348 sq kilometers, or 352.5 square miles.
+The area of Mid Devon, according to the Office for National Statistics Census table KS101EW is 91293.48 hectares, or 912.9348 sq kilometres, or 352.5 square miles.

 Rivers

 The Exe, the Culm, the Yeo, the Dalch, the Little Dart, the Taw, the Dart, the Brockley, the Creedy and the Spratford Stream flow through the district.

 Raddon Top

-Raddon Top (772 ft.) is the highest point of the Raddon Hills.
+Raddon Top (772 ft) is the highest point of the Raddon Hills.
 Excavations at the summit in 1994 uncovered traces of Early Iron Age settlement.

-Politics

-Elections to Mid Devon council are held every four years.
-There are 41 councillors representing 23 wards.
-After the 2019 election, the council was run by a Liberal Democrat-Independent-Green coalition.
-However, the Council Leader, 'Independent' Bob Deed, removed the three Lib Dem's from the Cabinet in 2020, replacing them with Tories and in March 2021 removed the only Green from the Cabinet, ensuring a Tory Majority in Cabinet, and effectively creating a Tory Minority Administration.
+Governance

+Mid Devon District Council provides district-level services.
+County-level services are provided by Devon County Council.
+The whole district is also covered by civil parishes, which form a third tier of local government.